 Credit Ratings Corporate bonds are rated by independent rating agencies, such as Moody’s Investors Service, Standard and Poor’s Financial Services, LLC and/or Fitch Ratings Ltd. Ratings are appraisals of the issuer’s ability to pay interest and principal and are not recommendations to buy, sell or hold.
 Credit ratings are subject to reviews, changes or withdrawal at any time.

 It is important to note that, in some situations, the credit rating may not fully represent an issuer’s true creditworthiness.
 Investors’ perception of a company’s financial health may greatly affect the market value of its bonds without an official change in credit rating.
-Bonds should be compared on a yield basis, as it is a reflection of risk.
+Bonds should be compared on a yield basis, as it can be a reflection of risk.
 If an investment-grade bond is trading at a yield usually seen on a “junk bond,” then the amount of risk associated with this bond and its issuer is perceived to be much higher than what is shown by the credit rating.
 In other words, in some instances, “Yield speaks louder than ratings.”

 Priority of Claim Should the bond issuer become insolvent, the company’s assets may be liquidated to compensate the creditors, including the bondholders.
 Corporate bonds provide investors with a higher priority of claim on the assets of the issuer than the holders of preferred securities or common stock.